 Flexibility, also referred to as range motion (ROM), is a major component of fitness.
 Decreased ROM may leave you susceptible to injuries or even affect your performance if you’re joints aren’t able to move to their fullest potential.
 For example, tight hip joints might negatively affect your running form, which could cause other mechanical problems and perhaps injury.
 There are several ways to improve your flexibility.
 Isolated bouts of stretching are a good way to improve your ROM for a brief period of time (for example, just before a PT test), but getting into a regular routine will result in changes to your flexibility that last longer.
 The American College of Sports Medicine recommends stretching at least two days per week.
 They also note that stretching is most effective when muscles are warm, so warm up briefly using a low-level cardiovascular activity such as biking or jogging before you begin stretching.
-For more detailed information check out HPRC’s “Stretching during warm-up” articles!
+For more detailed information check out HPRC’s ‘Flexibility and mobility’ article.

 Strategy #1: No pain means gain